underwriteyourlife/officialsite/_posts/2017-10-28-Week7Evaluation.md

 # [Mediterranean Veggie Wraps](http://underwriteyourlife.com/recipe/MediterraneanVeggieWraps/)

 So the veggie wraps are a more interesting story in terms of their development throughout the week.
 One of the biggest changes that may happen to your wraps is them getting moist from the sauces and tomatoes.
-I was still able to pick up all of the wraps that were made with flour tortillas, however, the one wrap I made with corn tortillas immediately fell apart when I tried to eat it the saturday after I made it.
+I was still able to pick up all of the wraps that were made with flour tortillas, however, the one wrap I made with corn tortillas immediately fell apart when I tried to eat it the Saturday after I made it.

 While the wraps get a little wet and messy to handle (see below) I find that the flavors melt together more throughout the week and its a good meal to prep ahead of time.
 If you are especially concerned about the moisture, you can prepare the wraps the night before, however, that kinda defeats the point of prepping, doesn't it?